Surrogate Modeling of Urban Boundary-Layer Flow: Methodology

 The choice of $\sigma$ is critical when designing a DNN as it can significantly impact the network's training process and performance on a given task or objective \citep{goodfellow2016deep}. $\sigma$ introduces nonlinearity into the network, allowing it to learn and represent complex and nonlinear relationships between input and output data.
 The sigmoid and hyperbolic tangent (tanh) are commonly used $\sigma$'s but can suffer from the vanishing gradient problem \citep{hochreiter1998vanishing, glorot2010understanding}.
-This issue arises when the gradient of the loss function with respect to the network's weights approaches zero, resulting in slow weight updates.
-As a result, the network may be unable to learn effectively and may converge to suboptimal solutions, negatively impacting its performance in learning input-output pair relations.

-To address the limitations of the sigmoid and tanh $\sigma$'s, researchers have proposed alternative $\sigma$'s like the rectified linear units (ReLU) \citep{nair2010rectified} and its variants, including leaky ReLU \citep{maas2013rectifier} and parametric ReLU (PReLU) \citep{he2015delving}.
-While these $\sigma$'s have shown enhanced performance in DNNs, they are not exempt from issues.
-One common problem is the ``dying ReLU" phenomenon, where a large number of perceptrons become inactive during training, negatively impacting the model's performance \citep{xu2015empirical}.
+To address the limitations of the sigmoid and tanh $\sigma$'s, researchers have proposed alternative $\sigma$'s, for instance, the rectified linear units (ReLU) \citep{nair2010rectified}.
+However, ReLU is prone to the issue of ``dying ReLU" \citep{xu2015empirical}.